Article (grammar): Definite article

 However, recent developments show that definite articles are morphological elements linked to certain noun types due to lexicalization.
 Under this point of view, definiteness does not play a role in the selection of a definite article more than the lexical entry attached to the article.

+Some languages (such as the continental North Germanic languages, Bulgarian or Romanian) have definite articles only as suffixes.

 Indefinite article

 An indefinite article is an article that marks an indefinite noun phrase.
-Indefinite articles are those such as English "some" or "a", which do not refer to a specific identifiable entity.
+Indefinite articles are those such as English "a" or "an", which do not refer to a specific identifiable entity.
 Indefinites are commonly used to introduce a new discourse referent which can be referred back to in subsequent discussion: